Frequently Asked Questions

 Keynote uses hardware rendering when it is in presentation mode.
 Air Display is a completely virtualized display adapter so it cannot access any of the hardware features in the computer.

-Whenever a program tries to use the graphics card to render something this causes problems on the Air Display screen.
+A program that tries to use the graphics card to render something this causes problems on the Air Display screen.
 Keynote does this and there isn’t any way to disable it and activate software rendering.

 As an alternative solution, recent versions of PowerPoint do not have this problem.